 Region selection in linear charts such as the XYLA charts (which have 21 or more f-stops of dynamic range) can be extremely difficult because (a) It is difficult to see dark patches in the denser parts of the causes, (b) it is affected by optical distortion, which can be corrected with difficulty, and (c) it can be affected by keystone distortion (which can also be corrected, but with considerable difficulty).
 Unfortunately small errors in region selection can significantly affect measurements.
 This issue was the primary reason we designed the 36-patch Dynamic Range charts (as well as the Contrast resolution chart), both of which have patches arranged in a circular pattern with registration marks for automatic region selection (or easy manual selection if automatic doesn’t work).

-In calculating scene-referenced noise and SNR we need consider the behavior of the human eye, which responds torelative changes of illumination.
+Scene-referenced noise and SNR calculations are based the behavior of the human eye, which responds to relative changes of illumination.
 For example, doubling or halving the illumination (multiplication by 2 or 1/2) results in a similar perceptual change.
 That’s why we think of exposure in terms of zones, f-stops, or EV (exposure value), all of which correspond to factors of two change in exposure.
 The eye’s relative sensitivity is expressed by the Weber-Fechner law, ΔL ≈ 0.01 L –or– ΔL/L ≈ 0.01 where ΔL is the smallest luminance difference the eye can distinguish.
 (This equation is approximate; effective ΔL tends to be larger in dark areas of scenes and prints due to visual interference from bright areas.)

 Expressing noise in relative exposure units, such as f-stops, where f-stop = k log2(exposure), corresponds more closely to the eye’s response than standard pixel or voltage units.
 Noise in f-stops is obtained by dividing the noise in pixels by the number of pixels per f-stop.
 (I use “f-stop” rather than “zone” or “EV” out of habit; all are equally valid.)